Obama Official: More Than One Million Migrants to Hit Border This Year

 One million migrants adds up to roughly one migrant for every four Americans who turn 18 this year.

 Kayyem’s warning, however, is not about the impact on many millions of Americans whose wages and neighborhoods face damage from the government-delivered flow of workers, buyers, and renters to the U.S. consumer economy.
-“People who are fleeing persecution and violence deserve refuge,” she insists as head of the homeland security program at Harvard’s Kennedy School of Government.
+“People who are fleeing persecution and violence deserve refuge,” she insists as senior lecturer of the homeland security program at Harvard’s Kennedy School of Government.

 Instead, her concern seems to be that the flood of migrants will prompt American voters to step in and reassert control of the border which has now been delegated to Biden’s team of ethnic advocacy groups, open-borders progressives, and corporate allies.